M270 Multiple Launch Rocket System: Overview

 In 2006, MLRS was upgraded to fire guided rounds.
 Phase I testing of a guided unitary round (XM31) was completed on an accelerated schedule in March 2006.
 Due to an Urgent Need Statement, the guided unitary round was quickly fielded and used in action in Iraq.
 Lockheed Martin also received a contract to convert existing M30 Dual-Purpose Improved Conventional Munition (DPICM) GMLRS rockets to the XM31 unitary variant.

 The M31 GMLRS Unitary rocket transformed the M270 into a point target artillery system for the first time.
 Due to Global Positioning System (GPS) guidance and a single 200 lb high-explosive warhead, the M31 could hit targets accurately with less chance of collateral damage while needing fewer rockets to be fired, reducing logistical requirements.
 The unitary warhead also made the MLRS able to be used in urban environments.
 The M31 had a dual-mode fuse with point detonation and delay options to defeat soft targets and lightly fortified bunkers respectively, with the upgraded M31A1 equipped with a multi-mode fuse adding a proximity airburst mode for use against personnel in the open; proximity mode can be set for 3 or 10 m Height of Burst (HOB).
 The GMLRS has a minimum engagement range of 15 km and can hit a target out to 70 km, impacting at a speed of Mach 2.5.
 In 2009 Lockheed Martin announced that a GMLRS had been successfully test fired out to 92 km.

 In April 2011, the first modernized MLRS II and M31 GMLRS rocket were handed over to the German Army's Artillery School in Idar Oberstein.
 The German Army operates the M31 rocket up to a range of 90 km.
 A German developmental artillery system, called the Artillery Gun Module, has used the MLRS chassis on its developmental vehicles.

 In 2012, a contract was issued to improve the armor of the M270s and improve the fire control to the standards of the M142 HIMARS.
 In June 2015, the M270A1 conducted tests of firing rockets after upgrades from the Improved Armored Cab project, which provides the vehicle with an enhanced armored cab and windows.

 In early March 2021, Lockheed announced they had successfully fired an extended-range version of the GMLRS out to 80 km, part of an effort to increase the rocket's range to 150 km.
 Later in March the ER GMLRS was fired out to 135 km.
 In September 2023, Lockheed announced an ER GMLRS test achieved its maximum range of 150 km.
-The U.S. Army approved the ER GMLRS for production in May 2024.
+The US Army approved the ER GMLRS for production in May 2024.